selivan/build-nginx-with-naxsi-for-ubuntu/README.md

 `--build-arg NGINX_CC_OPT="-march=x86-64-v3"`

-Note: you cah use command `ld.so --help` (see the end of the output) to detect supported [x86-64 microarchtecture level](https://en.wikipedia.org/wiki/X86-64#Microarchitecture_levels) for your hardware.
+Note: you can use command `ld.so --help` (see the end of the output) to detect supported [x86-64 microarchtecture level](https://en.wikipedia.org/wiki/X86-64#Microarchitecture_levels) for your hardware.

 To get default nginx build args for your system: